-First, the purchaser has to fill out an ATF Form 4473, which asks whether the purchaser either:
+First, you have to fill out an ATF Form 4473, which asks whether you either:

-- has been convicted of a felony or of domestic violence (even as a misdemeanor);
+- have been convicted of a felony or of domestic violence (even as a misdemeanor);

-- has been dishonorably discharged from the armed forces;
+- have been dishonorably discharged from the armed forces;

-- has ever been adjudicated a mental defective or committed to a mental institution;
+- have ever been adjudicated a mental defective or committed to a mental institution;

-- is subject to a protective order restraining the person from harassing, stalking, or threatening his/her child or an intimate partner or child of such a partner;
+- are subject to a protective order restraining you from harassing, stalking, or threatening your child or an intimate partner or child of such a partner;

 - renounced U.S. citizenship;

-- is an unlawful user or addicted to marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance; and/or
+- are an unlawful user or addicted to marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance; and/or

-If the purchaser meets any of these conditions, then he/she cannot have a gun in Colorado.
+If you meet any of these conditions, then you cannot have a gun in Colorado.

-After the purchaser completes the ATF Form 4473, the gun dealer submits it to the CBI InstaCheck Unit.
+After you complete the ATF Form 4473, the gun dealer submits it to the CBI InstaCheck Unit.
 The background check takes about 20 minutes.7

 Facing criminal charges in Colorado?
 Our criminal defense lawyers fight to get your case dismissed or reduced to lesser charges.
 We represent clients in state law- and federal law courts throughout Colorado.